Meet the Team

 (All timings are for driving.
 You could walk to some but it would take a while!)

-Place to buy basics: Camlan Farm Shop, Dinas Mawddwy (15 minutes) or Mallwyd Service Station (10 minutes)
+Place to buy basics: Mallwyd Service Station (10 minutes)

 Pub: Brigands Inn, Mallwyd or Penrhos Arms, Cemmaes Road (both around 12 minutes)